alecs1523/Aviation_Data_Analysis/README.md

 # Business Understanding
 ## Goal
-### Identify the safest aircraft make and model to inform investment decision
+### Identify the variables that make an airplane safe and provide business reccomendations based on this analysis.

 # Data Understanding
 ### Dataset Overview